 The Lions will play eight matches in South Africa in 2021.

-In all they will play eight games, three of which will be Tests against the Springboks, three matches against the Stormers, Sharks and Bulls, and finally two contests against a South Africa ‘Invitational’ team and South Africa ‘A’ team.
+In all they will play eight games in South Africa, three of which will be Tests against the Springboks, three matches against the Stormers, Sharks and Bulls, and finally two contests against a South Africa ‘Invitational’ team and South Africa ‘A’ team.
+There will also be a warm-up Test between the Lions and Japan at BT Murrayfield at the end of June 2021 before the squad depart.

-The tour’s original dates were called into question thanks to the global pandemic, however it has now been confirmed the dates will remain the same.
+The tour’s original dates were called into question due to the global pandemic, but it has now been confirmed the dates will remain the same.

 “The Covid-19 pandemic has caused a lot of disruption to the sporting calendar, but after extensive discussions we are now able to confirm that the tour dates are as previously announced,” said British & Irish Lions managing director Ben Calveley.